 You will gain hands-on experience of various cutting-edge translation tools to improve translation consistency and efficiency.
 You will also have the opportunity to work towards an industr-recognised qualification from SDL Trados.

 This class provides you with further exposure to a variety of authentic business texts to translate and evaluate, through which experience of commerce and the translation industry will be gained.

-You should have a good degree, preferably above UK 2:1 or equivalent.
-Academic backgrounds need not be English or Translation.
-Knowledge in business and economics is desirable.
+Preferably a first or upper second-class Honours degree, or equivalent.
+Academic backgrounds need not be English or translation, however, knowledge in business and economics is desirable.
 Individual cases will be considered on their own merits, such as qualifications and past work experiences.

 Please note that currently we only admit students who can master another language in addition to English, from the following:

-Suitable applicants are required to attend both a written and an oral aptitude test before admission.
-A written translation test will be followed by an oral interview to further demonstrate your language proficiency.
-The oral interview could be conducted either face-to-face or online based on your geographical location and preference.
+Suitable applicants are required to pass an aptitude test prior to admission, comprising of a written translation test.
+This may be followed by an oral interview to further demonstrate your language proficiency.
+The oral interview can be conducted face-to-face or online, according to circumstances.

 Fees & funding

 All fees quoted are for full-time courses and per academic year unless stated otherwise.

 Please note: the fees shown are annual and may be subject to an increase each year.
 Find out more about fees.

 How can I fund my course?